Reference source : Vietnam Ministry of Industry and Trade (MOIT)

-Vietnam — 17 January 2026.
-Vietnam’s Ministry of Industry and Trade (MOIT) has issued Notice No. 363/BCT-HC (17 January 2026) and confirmed that the key implementing instruments under Chemicals Law No. 69/2025/QH15 were issued and took effect from 17 January 2026: Decrees 24/2026/ND-CP, 25/2026/ND-CP, 26/2026/ND-CP and MOIT Circulars 01/2026/TT-BCT and 02/2026/TT-BCT.
-MOIT also signals that, until online systems are fully operational, authorities should receive and process dossiers in paper form to avoid disruption—especially for chemical import/export licensing.
+On 17 January 2026, Vietnam’s Ministry of Industry and Trade (MOIT) issued Notice No. 363/BCT-HC, confirming that the key implementing instruments under Chemicals Law No. 69/2025/QH15 were issued and took effect from the same date.
+These include Decrees 24/2026/ND-CP, 25/2026/ND-CP, and 26/2026/ND-CP, as well as MOIT Circulars 01/2026/TT-BCT and 02/2026/TT-BCT.
+The MOIT also indicated that, until online systems are fully operational, authorities should accept and process dossiers in paper form to avoid disruptions, in particular for chemical import and export licensing.

 1) List-based scoping is now formalized